MSc Organisational Change and Development / Overview

 - Entry requirements

 Applicants should have a Bachelors degree with a minimum classification of Second Class Honours, Upper Division (2:1) or its international equivalent.
 Admission of candidates who do not meet this criterion may be approved if satisfactory evidence of postgraduate study, research or professional experience can be provided.
+Work experience is preferable but not essential.
 Please contact the School's admissions office for further guidance.

 Please submit the following documents with your application: